Table of Contents

-Recently, the longer version of describing the release was dropped in favor of the simplified format.So it is not FortiOS Version 5 MR 2 Patch 1.
-It is simply FortiOS 5.2.1.
-Within the table, the simplified version is always used when describing the path.
+The longer version of describing the release was eventually dropped in favor of the simplified format.
+Within the described paths, the simplified version is always used when describing the path.

-In cases where there is no indication in the Web-based Manager what the version or build number is you can get the build number from the CLI by entering the command:
+In cases where there is no indication in the Web-based Manager what the version or build number is, you can get the build number from the CLI by entering the command:

 get system status

-Development of the firmware is usually taking place on two paths at the same time.There is development taking place on the latest path, as well as the previous stable path.
-For instance if the latest path was 5.0.x then the previous stable path that would still be in development would be 4.3.x.
-This has 2 significant ramifications as far as upgrades are concerned.
-The first is that patches are still being built for each of these paths.
-The second is that because this development is taking place in parallel the number identifiers for the builds do not correspond directly with the sequence in which the builds come out.
+Firmware development is usually occurring on two paths at the same time.
+Development takes place on the latest path, as well as the previous stable path.
+For example, if the latest path is 5.0.x, then the previous stable path that would still be in development would be 4.3.x.
+This has two significant ramifications as far as upgrades are concerned.
+The first is that patches are still built for each of these paths.
+The second is that because this development takes place in parallel, the number identifiers for the builds do not correspond directly with the sequence in which the builds come out.

-Upgrading from the Local Drive
+Upgrading from the local drive